rmcrackan/inAudible/README.md

 ## [Click here to Download inAudible for Windows or Mac](https://github.com/rmcrackan/inAudible/tree/master/_installers)

-## Update
-This git repo used to include disassembled source code for the Windows version of inAudible.
-The author reached out to me and respectfully and clearly expressed that I should remove the source code and that s/he is fine with the installer being here.
-Additionally, the author pointed out that "All of the opensource Audible projects on the web (ffmpeg, inaudible-ng, etc.) are using code that I created and specifically contributed to these projects."

-In other words: the most powerful bits of code for removing the DRM are still available to all.
-My thanks to the author for contributing this code to the community.

 # inAudible
 Among the ffmpeg library's versatile options is the ability to remove DRM from .aa and .aax files.
 However, command line programs can be intimidating